wavebeem/sage-of-light-vscode/README.md

 > For Visual Studio Code

-A light theme with a variety of saturated colors
+A light theme based on teal, purple, orange, and green.

+Designed to be used in a well-lit environment.

 ![](img/screenshot.webp)